Kowal Sentry Integration for Magento 2

 storefrontadminpl-store

-Use when one release has multiple asset variants.
+Use when one release has several asset variants.

 Organization